PEOPLE

-Dr Sonya Deschênes is a Lecturer/Assistant Professor (Ad Astra Fellow) in the School of Psychology at UCD and the Principal Investigator of the UCD PATH Lab.
+Dr Sonya Deschênes is a Lecturer/Associate Professor (Ad Astra Fellow) in the School of Psychology at UCD and the Principal Investigator of the UCD PATH Lab.
 She obtained her doctoral degree in Psychology from Concordia University in Montreal, Canada, and conducted her postdoctoral research in mental health epidemiology at McGill University in Montreal.
 Her research is at the intersection of health psychology and epidemiology, with interests in the comorbidity between mental and physical health conditions, the biopsychosocial mechanisms (mediators and moderators) of these associations, and more broadly, psychosocial aspects of physical and mental health.
 She is also interested in applying longitudinal data analysis methods to address research questions with prospective cohort studies.

 Sonya currently teaches health psychology at the undergraduate and postgraduate levels and has previously taught modules on introductory psychology, social psychology, and psychosocial aspects of disease.
 Off campus, Sonya enjoys spending time with her family, hiking and being outdoors, and soap making.